pyladies/chapter-websites/.github/ISSUE_TEMPLATE/requesting_new_website.md

 - [ ] Insert link to repo:
 - [ ] Is the custom domain created?
 - [ ] Are the organizers added to a PyLadies team with proper permissions for the repo?
 Insert name of the team:
+- [ ] Is the GitHub team added to the repo with maintain permissions?

 /cc @pyladies/tech-and-infra-admins